What Funding do we offer?

 Multi-Year Funding Package

 If you apply to the Department of Spanish & Portuguese and are accepted, most often you will be offered a multi-year support package, which begins in your first year.
 The support guarantee for incoming Masters students is typically for two years, or four semesters.
-For incoming PhD students, the typical guarantee is four years, or eight semesters.
+For continuing MA to PhD students, the support guarantee is for six years, or twelve semesters.
+For incoming PhD students, the typical guarantee is five years, or ten semesters.
 The guarantee is, of course, contingent on satisfactory progress and performance.
 Our guarantee is in the form of a graduate assistantship, which in our Department is most often a Teaching Assistantship (TAship).
 All of our TAships provide tuition remission, health insurance benefits, and a stipend.
 The stipend amount varies depending on the percentage of the TAship.
 Additional funding could come from Project Assistantships (PAships), when available, or fellowships.

 For each fall’s incoming cohort, the Department nominates qualified, admitted applicants for the following fellowships:

 This is an accordion element with a series of buttons that open and close related content panels.

 Advanced Opportunity Fellowships through the Letters & Science Community of Graduate Research Scholars are intended to support the recruitment and retention of highly-qualified underrepresented students in UW-Madison graduate programs.

 Offered by the Institute for Regional and International Studies (IRIS), International Research and Training Grants for Incoming Graduate Students is for graduate students who will at some point in their graduate training require a period of international fieldwork or development of language or cultural competence off the UW-Madison campus.